mittelmark/tmdoc/README.md

-The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or R, Python, Octave, Shell or Tcl code within  documents of Markup  languages like Markdown, AsciiDoc or LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.
+The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or R, Python, Octave, Shell or Tcl code within  documents of Markup  languages like Markdown, AsciiDoc, Typst or LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.